-In contrast to the formalist critique, educator critics of computer-based modeling have expressed concern that the activity of modeling on a computer is too much of a formal activity, removing children from the concrete world of real data.
+On the other hand, some educator critics of computer-based modeling have expressed concern that the activity of modeling on a computer removes children too much from the concrete world of real data (Tyack and Cuban, 1997; Stoll, 1999; Cordes and Miller, 2000).
 While it is undoubtedly true that children need to have varied and rich experiences away from the computer, the fear that computer modeling removes the child from concrete experience with phenomena is overstated.
-Indeed, the presence of computer modeling environments invites us to reflect on the meaning of such terms as concrete experience (Wilensky 1991).
-We have come to see that those experiences we label "concrete" acquire that label through mediation by the tools and norms of our culture.
-As such, which experiences are perceived as concrete is subject to revision by a focused cultural and/or pedagogic effort.
-This is particularly so with respect to scientific content domains in which categories of experience are in rapid flux and in which tools and instruments mediate all experience.
+Indeed the presence of computer modeling environments invites us to reflect on the meaning of such terms as concrete experience (Wilensky, 1991).
+We come to see what we call 'concrete experience' as mediated by the tools and norms of our culture, and as such, subject to revision by a focused and enlightened cultural and/or pedagogic effort.
+This is particularly so with respect to scientific content domains in which categories of experience are in rapid flux and in which all experience is mediated by tools and instruments.
 In the GasLab case, it would be quite difficult to give learners "real-world" experience with the gas molecules.
-A real world GasLab experience would involve apparatus for measuring energy and pressure that would be blackboxes for the students using them.
-The range of possibilities for experiments that students could conduct would be much more severely restricted and would most probably be limited to the "received" experiments dictated by the curriculum.
-Indeed, in a significant sense, the computer-based GasLab activity gives students a much more concrete understanding of the gas, seeing it as a macro- object that is emergent from the interactions of large numbers of micro- elements.
+A real world GasLab experience would involve apparatuses for measuring energy and pressure that would be black boxes for the students using them.
+The range of possibilities for experiments that students could conduct would be much more severely restricted and would most probably be limited to the "received" experiments dictated by the curriculum and the tools it incorporates.
+Indeed, in a significant sense, the computer-based GasLab activity gives students a much more concrete understanding of the gas, seeing it as a macro-object that is emergent from the interactions of large numbers of micro-elements.